P0172 Code: Meaning, Symptoms, Causes, Fixes, And Repair Cost

 Two oxygen (otherwise known as O2 or lambda) sensors are located in each exhaust pipe.
 One is before the catalytic converter (upstream, aka Sensor 1), while the other is after it (downstream, Sensor 2).

-The readings from the oxygen sensors are sent to the ECM, part of the ECU.
-Here, the system analyzes them.
-If the readings show it’s necessary, the Check Engine light illuminates, and the DTC is stored.
+The readings from the oxygen sensors are transmitted to the ECM, part of the ECU.
+Here, the system examines them.
+If the readings show it’s essential, the Check Engine light illuminates, and the DTC is stored.

-The P0172 code indicates that the catalytic converter can’t remove all the hydrocarbons from the air simply because there’s too much of it.
+The P0172 code indicates that the catalytic converter can’t remove all the hydrocarbons from the air simply because there’s an abundant quantity of it.

 Symptoms Of P0172 Code

-When an engine trouble code is stored, the Check Engine light illuminates.
-An OBD II reader (code scanner) can reveal what the ECU thinks has happened.
+When an engine trouble code is stored, the Check Engine light glows.
+An OBD II reader (code scanner) can reveal what the ECU thinks has occurred.

 Aside from the Check Engine light and the stored code (only visible via the scanner), you might notice any of the following: